Privacy notice for students

 Many of the university’s systems allow students to access their own personal data with an Aalto University IT account.
 The student can obtain information on his or her saved study attainments by contacting a course staff person or other person specified (6 months).
 A list of the key systems and services where student personal data are processed is provided at the end of this document.

-To make any information requests related to his or her rights as a data subject, the student may send an e-mail to: firstname.lastname@example.org
+To make any information requests related to his or her rights as a data subject, the student may use the personal data portal https://datarequest.aalto.fi/en-US/

 Right of students to access their data